TKolbusz/jekyll-now/_posts/2017-6-15-controlling-database-flow.md

 <b>2.
 Setting up Entities. </b>

 Here you can set up list of columns in the table you are going to use in your database.
 Some member has to be @PrimaryKey.
 You can auto increment primary keys if they are Integer type adding @PrimaryKey(autoGenerate = true).
+Room requires default constructor, thats why I had to add default value to each parameter.
 <script src="https://gist.github.com/TKolbusz/b51e46fbc94c470bcdf5346731fcaac9.js"></script>

 <b>3.
 Setting up Dao.</b>